ralphtandetzky/num-quaternion/README.md

 ```

 Features based on `Float` types are only available when `std` or `libm` is
 enabled.
 Where possible, `FloatCore` is used instead.
-Formatting complex
-numbers only supports format width when `std` is enabled.

 ## Releases